BobbySchell/SSM-Pop-Health-Does-educational-attainment-modify-the-causal-relationship-between-adiposity/README.md

-Overall workflow and analysis code for SSM-Population Health paper "Does educational attainment modify the causal relationship between adiposity and cardiovascular disease?
+Workflow and analysis code for SSM-Population Health paper "Does educational attainment modify the causal relationship between adiposity and cardiovascular disease?
 A Mendelian randomization study"
 ------------

 __Authors:__ Robert C. Schell,